NSCU-CSC517/LearningRails/DesignPatternsExercises/java/AbstractFactoryDesignPattern/Solution/README.md

 ```

 ## Exercise
-* In this example, Abstract Factory for different countries' phone numbers and postal code is created, but incomplete.
+* In this example, Abstract Factory Design Pattern is used to determine and create different countries' phone numbers
-* Upon running the program, it should determine correct abstract factory.
+and postal codes object at run time.
-* Once correct abstract factory is created, it instantiates `PhoneNumber` instance or `PostCode` instance.
+* Once the program determines correct abstract factory at runtime, it attempts to instantiate following instances based
-* Upon creation of `PhoneNumber` and `PostCode` instances, it retrieves phone number or postal code.
+on the phone number and post code passed:
+  * `UKPhoneNumber` or `USPhoneNumber`
+  * `UKPostCode` or `USPostCode`
+* If either phone number or post code does not match regular expression of teh expected format, it throws an exception
+and instance is not created.
+* The program is incomplete.
 * Please fill-in the '____________________'  blanks to make the program run successfully to follow Abstract Factory
 Design Pattern.
 * Check each file for blanks.